 Our managerial and other employees manage our hotels and interact with our customers on a daily basis.
 They are critical to maintaining the quality and consistency of our services as well as our established brands and reputation.
 In general, employee turnover, especially those in lower-level positions, is relatively high in the lodging industry.
 As a result, it is important for us to retain as well as attract qualified managerial and other employees who are experienced in lodging or other consumer-service industries.
-There is a limited supply of such qualified managerial and other employees on a timely basis to keep pace with our rapid growth while maintaining consistent quality of services across our hotels in various geographic locations.
+There is a limited supply of such qualified individuals in some of the cities in China where we have operations and other cities into which we intend to expand.
+In addition, we need to hire qualified managerial and other employees on a timely basis to keep pace with our rapid growth while maintaining consistent quality of services across our hotels in various geographic locations.
 We must also provide continuous training to our managerial and other employees so that they have up-to-date knowledge of various aspects of our hotel operations and can meet our demand for high-quality services.
 If we fail to do so, the quality of our services may decrease, which in turn, may have a material and adverse effect on our products and business.